anordal/shellharden/how_to_do_things_safely_in_bash.md

         rm -- $duplicates
     fi

+As the example illustrates, your typical script will still look like itself whether you use proper arrays or pseudo-array strings.
+As a bonus, array entries are actually possible to comment.
+However, the two versions are not equivalent, as the latter breaks down as soon as a filename contains whitespace.
+While it is *possible* to represent a list in a string, even approachable if a suitable delimiter is known, it is inhumanely impractical to do correctly in a general way (with escaping and unescaping the delimiter), and be expected to consistently repeat this excersise for every list.

 Here is why arrays are such a basic feature for a shell: [Command arguments are fundamentally arrays](http://manpag.es/RHEL6/3p+exec)
 (and shell scripting is all about commands and arguments).
+Arrays arise naturally all the time in shellscripting.

+It follows that lack of arrays is a blatant feature omission of the POSIX shell standard, and that minimalistic POSIX compatible shells like [Dash](https://wiki.ubuntu.com/DashAsBinSh#A.24.7B....7D) and Ash are not worth pursuing for our purposes.
 You could say that a shell that makes it artificially impossible to pass multiple arguments around cleanly is comically unfit for purpose.

-For our purposes, lack of arrays is the ~~most~~ pressing feature omission of the POSIX shell standard.
-In other words, POSIX is not the standard.
-The Bash array syntax is, and Zsh supports a superset of it.
-Awareness needs to be raised that minimal POSIX compatible shells like [Dash](https://wiki.ubuntu.com/DashAsBinSh#A.24.7B....7D) and Busybox Ash are only doing us a disfavor.
+As for Zsh, it supports a superset of Bash's array syntax, so it is good.

+Awareness needs to be raised that Ash, specifically, is holding us back in the seventies on this front, because as the Busybox shell, it gets used on embedded computers where Bash may not be available.

 ### Those exceptional cases where you actually intend to split the string